Skip to main content

 The project includes full SSO support via Arctic and OIDC:

-• Providers supported: GitHub, Google, Generic OIDC
+• Providers supported: GitHub, Google, GitLab, Generic OIDC/OAuth2

 • Configuration: Admin UI for provider setup (no restart required)